International Travel Support

 - Generally Permitted: USDOS Level 1 (Exercise Normal Precautions) or USDOS Level 2 (Exercise Enhanced Precautions (barring other risk areas)

 - Generally Not Permitted: USDOS Level 3 Travel Advisory Level 3 (Reconsider Travel) or USDOS Level 4 Travel Advisory Level 4 (Do Not Travel).
-Such applications would move to the University Travel Risk Advisory Group for review.
+Such applications would move to the University International Travel Risk Advisory Group for review.

 - Centers for Disease Control Travel Health Warning Levels